 Jurisdiction Holding Authority (JHA): The JHA is the municipality that governs the activities of the property in question.
 JHAs can be at the city, borough, county, state, and country levels.
 They are also known as Authoring Having Jurisdiction (AHJ).

-Outside Plan Check Agency: An outside plan check agency is a third-party consultant contracted by the city or county jurisdiction to perform plan reviews instead of doing so internally.
+Outside Plan Check Agency: An outside plan check agency is a third-party consultant that can contact by the city or county jurisdiction to perform plan reviews instead of doing so internally.
 With staffing shortages and project backlogs, the involvement of these agencies is becoming more common.

 Over-the-Counter Permits (OTC): OTC permits are issued when the application is submitted, meaning there is no plan check or plan review required except for what is done immediately at the counter.
 These permits usually pertain to common, simple projects.